santiment/academy/src/docs/metrics/price/index.md

 The following metrics are provided:

 - Price in USD
-- Price in USD
+- Price in USDT
-- Volume in USD
-- Marketcap in USD
+- Price in BTC
 - Open-High-Close-Low Price in USD

 ---